baardev/LLM/gpt-2-simple/intro.md

 For these reasons, the simplest pattern representing both parts of the duality is written mathematically as $\mathbf{2}\times \mathbf{3}=\mathbf{6}$.
 If the above tholonic claim is true, then we should recognize this pattern in nearly everything – and we do!

 While there are many examples, the most famous and fundamental instance of this simple formula is Isaac Newton's 2nd Law of Motion, written only 11 generations ago in 1673.
-This law is reduced to $\textbf{F=ma}$, or $\textbf{mass × acceleration = Force}$.
+This law is reduced to $\textbf{F=ma}$, or $\textbf{MASS × ACCELERATION = Force}$.
 So, let's start with this.

 Before we get into the main points of Newton’s 2nd Law, there are three concepts of **INSTANCE**, **CONTEXT**, and **SCOPE** that are worth reviewing as they will be used extensively in our example.